10 Americans among 12 dead in Costa Rica plane crash

 Costa Rica's Ministry of Public Security posted several images of the wreckage on its official Facebook page, showing the plane engulfed in flames in a wooded area, with smoke billowing from charred rubble.

+A spokesperson for the US State Department confirmed the deaths of "multiple US citizens" in the crash.

+"We express our condolences to all those affected by this tragedy.
+We are in contact with Costa Rican aviation authorities and will continue to monitor the situation," the spokesperson said.

-Hours before crash, winds forced plane to change course
+Hours before crash, winds forced change of course

-It was not immediately clear what caused the crash, which occurred early Sunday afternoon in Nandayure, a region in Costa Rica's Guanacaste province.
+It was not immediately clear what caused the crash, which happened early Sunday afternoon in Nandayure, a region in Costa Rica's Guanacaste province.

 The plane took off from the Punta Islita Airport at 12:10 p.m.
-Sunday, bound for Costa Rica's capital of San Jose.
+Sunday, bound for Costa Rica's capital, San Jose.
 Officials received reports of the crash around 12:20 p.m., 10 minutes after takeoff, CNN affiliate Teletica reported, citing civil aviation authorities.

 Earlier Sunday, heavy winds had forced the plane's pilots to land at another airport and delay their arrival in Punta Islita, Teletica said.